Julian-dev28/consensus-hackathon-c2defi/README.md

 - **[Stellar Docs: Storing Data](https://developers.stellar.org/docs/smart-contracts/getting-started/storing-data):** Learn how to store data on the Stellar network.
 - **[Stellar Docs: Deploy Incrementor](https://developers.stellar.org/docs/smart-contracts/getting-started/deploy-increment-contract):** Deploy an incrementor contract to the Stellar testnet.
+- **[Data Types](./1-workshop/data-types):** An example repository that demonstrates how to use different data types in Stellar smart contracts.

 ### Building Defi Frontend